tesseract97/slow-py/README.md

 **Second Step: Understand Input CSV File Specifications**

-- each line of the CSV is one datapoint and each comma separated value is an attribute of the datapoint
+- Store the CSV in the same directory as slow_control.py
-- the first line of CSV must be the names of all the attributes being recorded (ex. timestamp, temperature, pressure)
+- Write names of attributes in the first line of the CSV as headers.
+Every other line should contain values of attributes
-- within the CSV, each comma separated value corresponds to the name specified in the first line
+- Don't exceed 4300 arguments in a single CSV (total number of values and headers)

+- One of the attributes must be named "timestamp"
+- The values for "timestamp must follow this format: yyyy-mm-dd hh:mm:ss
-- attributes can be left blank, there just must be a space left for them in the csv (ex.
+- Fields can be left blank, there just must be a space left for them in the csv (ex.
 1,2,3,,4,5)
-- one of the headers must be called "timestamp"
-- upper limit of 4300 arguments (number of lines multiplied by number of values in the first line of the CSV)
-- if the upper limit is respected, the script can handle any combination of number of lines and names of attributes
-- no attribute name can be '_id'
-- there must be consistency within each CSV file, but the next CSV file can have datapoints with completely different attributes as long as the "timestamp" specification is respected
-- timestamp has been defined as Java regulated timestamp (ex. yyyy-mm-dd hh:mm:ss)
+- CSVs with different headers/ number of columns/ number of rows can be entered into the same database as long as they all have "timestamp"

 *Example CSV File*